infoeducatie/gazeta/wp-content/plugins/team-members/readme.txt

 * Social links (FB, Twitter…)

 = Available settings =
-* Number of members to show per line (2, 3, 4)
+* Number of members to show per line (1 to 5)
 * Color

 = Usage =
 Go to [the plugin's documentation](https://wpdarko.zendesk.com/hc/en-us/articles/206303627-Get-started-with-the-Team-Members-plugin) if you need more information on how to use this plugin.

 = Support =
-Find help in [our forums](http://wpdarko.com/support/) for this plugin (we’ll answer you fast, promise).
+Find help in [our forums](https://wpdarko.com/ask-for-support/) for this plugin (we’ll answer you fast, promise).

 == Installation ==